Silverneo/Silverneo.github.io/_posts/2014-09-02-sitemap-generation-for-jekyll.md

     {% endif %}
   {% endfor %}
 </urlset>
+{% endraw %}
 {% endhighlight %}

 I grabbed this template [here](http://davidensinger.com/2013/03/generating-a-sitemap-in-jekyll-without-a-plugin/).
-However, I am not sure whether it can work for my website as I am not quite famaliar with liquid template language.
+However, I am not sure whether it can work for my website as I am not quite familiar with liquid template language.
 So I keep figuring out what else we can do and finally I found this [help page](https://help.github.com/articles/sitemaps-for-github-pages) from GitHub.
 So I just followed the setting, add the lines below the the `_config.yml` file and it works!

 ```
     gems: